AutoChengh/EmergencyIndex/README.md

 - `Vehicle Number`      : The unique ID assigned to each vehicle.

 ## Output
-- `TDM (s)`      :    The timestamp indicating the time of each sample.
-(In this case, the sampling frequency of the CSV file is 100 Hz, resulting in a time interval of 0.01 seconds between frames.)
+- `TDM (s)`      :    Time-to-Depth-Maximum (TDM), a component of EI, indicating the remaining time available for evasive actions.
-- `MFD (m)`      :   The x-coordinate of the vehicle's centroid position.
+- `MFD (m)`      :   Interaction Depth (InDepth), a component of EI, defined as the maximum depth of intrusion into each other's safety region.
+It represents the required adjustments to pre-collision states.
-- `EI (m/s)`     :  The y-coordinate of the vehicle's centroid position.
+- `EI (m/s)`     :  Emergency Index (EI), representing the intensity of evasive action needed for two vehicles to avoid risk.
+It reflects the required rate of state adjustments in evasive maneuvers.
+Physically, EI indicates the rate at which InDepth must change to ensure successful evasive actions.